corysimmons/postcss-ant/README.md

 ---

-Since grid generation happens to be such a common use-case, postcss-ant has a `generate-grid` (aliased as `gg`) helper property the can cast low-bloat grids that make other CSS grids look like childrens' toys.
+Since grid generation happens to be such a common use-case, postcss-ant has a `generate-grid` helper property (aliased as `gg`) that can cast low-bloat grids that make other CSS grids look like childrens' toys.

 **Grid Example:**